sevcsik/sevdev.hu/posts/2016-09-19-vertical-alignment-without-flexbox.md

 We can use a `::before`.
 This will be a ruler which we can measure our `.box`against.

 We use an `inline-block` display for both of our elements, so we can align them nicely.
+Our 'ruler' should have a 100% height, so it's like we were aligning to the container's.
+Width should be 0, to hide it.
+And voilà, our box is vertically aligned!

+Check out the working example (borders added for demonstration):

 [1]: http://caniuse.com/#feat=flexbox